 A visual brand is more than a logo.
-All elements of visual design add up to your brand; fonts, colour palette, image choice and layout.
+All elements of visual design add up to your brand; fonts, color palette, image choice and layout.
 Consider all channels including your website, email signature, social presence and printed material.
 Consistency across media will lend your business credibility, build vital brand recognition and make you memorable.

 If you’ve got the budget, it’s worth hiring a designer to get together a brand style for you.
-If you’re just starting out, there are some useful free resources online; check out Colourlovers for colour palette ideas, Squarespace’s simple logo tool, and quality free fonts from MyFonts.
+If you’re just starting out, there are some useful free resources online; check out Colourlovers for color palette ideas, Squarespace’s simple logo tool, and quality free fonts from MyFonts.
 Design Contest's logo design is also worth a look if you have a smaller budget.
 It’s also worth considering how the big brands work their style.
 Something to aspire to!

 Clients often ask me why they should invest in a brand identity.
 How can I prove it will have a return?
-It’s difficult to quantitively measure the impact of a new logo or revised copy.
+It’s difficult to quantitatively measure the impact of a new logo or revised copy.